 One of the easiest ways to tell when something is not right with your tyres is from behind the wheel.
 Most of us would have encountered steering wheel wobble or vibration when we’re driving at high speeds, and this can mean that a wheel is out of balance.

 To fix the problem, your Bridgestone Wanaka technician will use tiny, but important, weights to counterbalance the heaviest part of the tyre and wheel assembly.
-If that weight becomes loose, the wheel will wobble — and the faster you’re travelling, the more it will wobble.
+If that weight becomes loose, the wheel will wobble — and the faster you’re traveling, the more it will wobble.
 This will increase tyre wear and is potentially unsafe.

 Different vehicles will wear their tyres at different rates.
 For example, a front-wheel drive vehicle will wear its tyres very differently from a rear-wheel drive.
 Station wagons and utilities — because of the lack of weight over the rear wheels — will also wear at varying rates.